Top DC Chefs Are Buddying Up with Disabled Youths in the Kitchen

 Some of DC’s top chefs and restaurants are opening their kitchens to youths with intellectual or developmental disabilities (IDD)—an uplifting program tied to the annual Best Buddies Homecoming (née prom).
 The two-in-one gala at the Reagan Building—split between a grown-up affair and homecoming-style dance for kids with IDD—is back in real-life for the first time since the pandemic, with tickets available for the soiree on Friday, December 2.

-As part of Homecoming, chefs from restaurants including Bourbon Steak, Lebanese Taverna, Stellina Pizzeria, and Taco Bamba start working with a buddy weeks in advance to create special dishes for the tasting stations at the party.
+As part of Homecoming, chefs from restaurants including Bourbon Steak, Lebanese Taverna, Stellina Pizzeria, Taco Bamba, Carmine’s, Founding Farmers, Mayflower Club and the Ronald Reagan Building start working with a buddy weeks in advance to create special dishes for the tasting stations at the party.
 It’s a rare fundraiser where chefs work directly with people who benefit from the organization—and it helps introduce youths with IDD to potential jobs in the hospitality world.
 Over 80 percent of adults with disabilities are unemployed, a statistic Best Buddies works hard to combat.
 One of the most common areas of employment is food preparation and service, per National Core Indicators.

 “We find many of our Best Buddies jobs participants shy away from restaurants because they don’t know all the varied jobs you can have,” says Molly Whalen, director of Best Buddies Capital Region in Virginia and DC.
 “Through this project, they get to go behind the front of the house to the kitchens and see people doing all kinds of jobs.”